Labor Board Says Google Could Fire James Damore For Anti-Diversity Memo - Slashdot

 The checks must have cashed.

 Read the damn thing.
-(Score:5, Informative)
+(Score:4, Informative)

 There is so much disinformation surrounding Damore.